 - Retirement program – SURS provides retirement, disability, death, and survivors benefits to all eligible participants.
 Generally, SURS covers all employees, including part-time employees who work for the College for at least one continuous academic term.
 Details concerning retirement allowances, disability benefits, reciprocity and refund allowances are contained in the SURS handbook issued to every member at the beginning of his/her employment.

 - Vacations – Details of annual vacation for the 12-month counselors and librarians may be found in the Faculty Contract.
 Administrators earn vacation at the rate of .923 days per pay bi-weekly period (24 days annually).
-Support and professional-technical staff earn annual vacation at the following rates per bi-weekly pay period.
+Staff earn annual vacation at the following rates per bi-weekly pay period.
 Bi-weekly is defined as every other week and the rates are effective on the first day of a pay period.

 The employee’s supervisor will approve the scheduling of all vacations.
-On December 31, any vacation time over one and one-half times the annual allocation will be lost.
+At the end of the last full pay period worked in the fiscal year, any vacation time over one and one-half times the annual allocation will be lost.
 Unless excepted by the President, all employees will take vacation or personal days when the College is scheduled to be closed in December and in the first week of January, as shown by the College calendar.
 IT IS INTENDED THAT NO VACATION TIME WILL BE USED BEFORE BEING EARNED; however, should any employee seek to take vacation in advance it may be allowed only with the prior written approval of a supervisor.
 In the event of termination of employment, any vacation time owed to the College will be deducted from the final salary payment at the pay rate in effect at the time of separation.

 - Personal Leave – Details of personal leave for all full-time faculty members may be found in the Faculty Contract.
-All full-time administrators, support, and professional technical staff will accrue three personal leave days each fiscal year that may be taken for personal reasons.
+All full-time administrators, and staff will accrue three personal leave days each fiscal year that may be taken for personal reasons.
 Employees working a 30 hour scheduled workweek will not accrue personal time.
-Any unused personal leave time remaining at the end of the fiscal year, will not carryover.
+Any unused personal leave time remaining at the end of the last pay period of the fiscal year, will not carryover.
 Staff members will make reasonable effort to provide adequate notice to their supervisors when they are to be on a personal leave of absence.
 Personal leave is not paid out upon termination.

 - Family and Medical Leave of Absence Policy and Child Bereavement Leave Act – It is the policy of the Board of Trustees of Sauk Valley Community College to fully comply with the Family and Medical Leave Act of 1993, in its original form and as amended by law, and the Child Bereavement Act.
 If an employee elects to maintain health insurance coverage after an unpaid FMLA, they must elect COBRA after one month of leave without pay.